-When you lose a tooth or several teeth, whether it’s a new situation or something you have lived with for years, chances are you have never become fully accustomed to losing such a vital part of yourself.
+When you lose a tooth or several teeth, whether it’s recent or something you have lived with for years, chances are you have never become fully accustomed to losing such a vital part of yourself.
 Dental implants can be your doorway to effectively replace what you have lost so that you can renew your self-confidence and regain peace of mind.
 These implants are truly changing people’s lives.
-We are honored to work with so many patients in the Greater Manchester area, working hard to suit their individual needs, and helping them restore that confidence.
+We are honored to work with so many patients in the Greater Manchester area, and work hard to suit their individual needs and helping them restore their confidence.

 Why dental implants?

-Dental implants are designed to provide a foundation to support replacement teeth which look, feel and function just like natural teeth.
+Dental implants are designed to provide a foundation to support replacement teeth.
+They look, feel and function just like natural teeth.
 The patient who has prematurely lost teeth regains the ability to eat virtually anything, knowing that their replacement teeth appear natural and that facial contours will be preserved.
 Patients with dental implants can once again smile with confidence.

 What are dental implants?

-Dental implants are small titanium posts which look like little screws.
-They act like artificial tooth roots and once surgically inserted into the jawbone, will support replacement teeth in many different forms (e.g.: individual crowns, multiple tooth bridges, “overdentures”, full arch sets of teeth).
+Dental implants are small titanium posts that look like little screws.
+They act like artificial tooth roots and, once surgically inserted into the jawbone, will support replacement teeth in many different forms (e.g. individual crowns, multiple tooth bridges, “overdentures,” or full arch sets of teeth).

 Once surgically placed into the jawbone, the bone will intimately bond with the titanium on the surface of the implant.
 Small attachments called abutments are then connected to the top portion of the implants.
 These connect and support the replacement teeth.
 Implants also help preserve facial contours, preventing bone deterioration that occurs when teeth are missing.